Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 #### Log Domain

 Next we have `mousetrap-CRITICAL`.
 The word before the `-` is the **log domain**.
 This is a developer-defined identification that should state which part of the application or library caused the logging message.
-Pre-defined domains include `mousetrap` and `mousetrap.jl` for mousetrap specific warnings, `GTK` for GTK-based warning, `GLib`, `Gio`, `Gdk`, etc.
+Pre-defined domains include `mousetrap` and `mousetrap.jl` for mousetrap specific warnings, `GTK` for GTK-based warning, `GLib`, `Gio`, etc.

 As a user of mousetrap, we should choose a new log domain.
 For example, if we create a new application called "Foo Image Manipulation Program", we should choose a descriptive log domain, such as `foo_image_manipulation_program`, `FIMP`, or `foo`.